forta-network/starter-kits/batched-tx-disperse-multisend-py/.github/README.md

 - `Multisend.multisendToken`: `0x0b66f3f5`

 The web app for Disperse never uses `disperseTokenSimple`: custom calls to this method are more suspect.

+## Performance

+The web requests are cached, in particular balance checks.

+## TODOs

+- add other standards, like ERC1155
+- extend the wordlists with:
+  - new patterns
+  - additional keywords
+  - signatures for batch `transferFrom` functions

 [etherscan-contract-disperse]: https://etherscan.io/address/0xd152f549545093347a162dce210e7293f1452150#code
 [etherscan-contract-multisend]: https://etherscan.io/address/0x22bc0693163ec3cee5ded3c2ee55ddbcb2ba9bbe#code